ecolology/Spatial_Epidemiology/README.md

     -   Model validation
     -   Assessment of the contribution of covariates to spatial prediction

--   Geographically Weighted Regression (GWR)
+-   Geographically Weighted Regression (GWR) -  Dr Behzad Kiani

     -   Global and Local Regression Models
     -   GWR Modelling in Details